ihucos/glaze/README.md

 ```

 As already written, this should work on any linux distribution.
 Except from the
-tar binary to extract it, there are no dependencies, not even a shell os
+tar binary to extract it, there are no dependencies, not even a shell or
 specific libc flavour is needed.

 ## How does this work?